scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 minute

-You create a mass of webs in a 5x5 area.
-All creatures inside the web or on the first time they enter must make a Dexterity save vs your spellcasting, on fail they are grappled, or restrained on crit.
+You create a mass of webs in a 5x5 area centered on a point in range you can see.
+All creatures inside the web or on the first time they enter must make a Dexterity save against your spellcasting, on fail they are grappled, being restrained on crit.
 A creature effected by your Webs can be freed by making a successful attack against 3 defense dice.
 Any creature in range is capable of making this attack.

 The webs are extremely flammable, and ignite after taking 1 wound of fire damage.
 Any creature caught in the web takes 1 wound of fire damage and is freed.
 After the duration the webs remain but lose their stickiness, becoming difficult terrain until cleared.